Regions of Chile

 Chile is divided into 16 regions (regiones, singular región), which are the country's first-level administrative division.
 Each region is headed by a directly elected regional governor (gobernador regional) and a regional board (consejo regional).

-The regions are divided into provinces (the second-level administrative division), each headed by a governor (gobernador) appointed by the President.
+The regions are divided into provinces (the second-level administrative division), each headed by a provincial presidential delegate (delegado presidencial provincial) appointed by the President.
 There are 56 provinces in total.
 Provinces are divided into communes (the third and lowest level administrative division), which are governed by municipal councils.

 Naming

 Each region was given a Roman numeral, followed by a name (e.g. IV Región de Coquimbo, read as "fourth region of Coquimbo" in Spanish).
 When the regional structure was created, Roman numerals were assigned in ascending order from north to south, with the northernmost region designated as I (first) and the southernmost region as XII (twelfth).
 The Santiago Metropolitan Region, located in the center of the country and home to the country's capital Santiago, was excluded from this naming scheme and given instead the initials RM, standing for Región Metropolitana ("Metropolitan Region" in Spanish).
 With the creation of regions XIV (Los Ríos Region) and XVI (Ñuble Region) in the south and XV (Arica y Parinacota Region) in the north (XIII was not used) in 2007, the north-south Roman numeral order was broken.

 In February 2018, the Strengthening of Regionalization Law (Law 21074) was enacted.
 Among other things, it removed the roman numerals from the designations.